Double Moonsault:

 "Jack Evans is a fucking psychopath for even entertaining the thought of doing it to the outside like that," Andrew Everett explains.
 "Jack is one of one.
 He's probably up there among the most athletic, body-control wrestlers I've ever seen."
 Years later, Everett would join the club with one of the cleanest Double Moonsaults in the sport.
 He's also one of the few who dared to attempt it from the top rope into the ring.

-Though Jack pioneered the maneuver, I'm not sure I'd describe his execution of the move as graceful.
+Though Jack pioneered the maneuver, I'm not sure I'd describe his execution as graceful.
 Still, like in any artform, it requires someone to take a risk and make that first try, even if it's a bit awkward.
 After all, the move simply didn't exist until 2003.
-And yet, here we were — what was once an idea was now occurring before our very eyes on VHS and DVD.
+And yet, here we were — what was once an idea was now occurring before our very eyes on VHS tapes, DVDs, and .avi files.
 Evans continued to make subsequent attempts with varying levels of success.

 About two years later, ROH booked Jack in another Scramble Cage match, where he once again climbed to the top of the structure to hit a Double Moonsault.
 This time, there were fewer people waiting below.
 Though Abyss saved Jack's life here, I'm pretty sure you can still hear his head clonk off the ground on impact: